 One sprint is seldom enough in a race situation.
-This will help with repeated sprints out of corners or if you have to go again to make an attack stick.
+Try this sprint training method to help with repeated sprints out of corners or if you have to go again to make an attack stick.
 This sprint training is best suited to indoor cycling.

-If you’re looking to improve your sprint training, try one of the following sessions.
-These sessions work best when added to a structured training plan, so you can work on your overall goal of increasing endurance or power, whilst adding that ‘edge’ to get you ahead of the competition.
+If you’re looking to improve your sprint training, try one of the following exercises.
+These sprint training workouts benefit you best when added to a structured training plan.
+That way, you can work on your overall goal of increasing cycling power or endurance, whilst adding that ‘edge’ to get you ahead of the competition.

-Top tip - you can find a recommended resistance for your Wattbike using the Pro and Trainer resistance tables, for these sessions your power should be at MMP, or up to 15% higher than MMP.
+Top tip - you can find a recommended air resistance for your Wattbike using the Pro and Trainer resistance tables, for these sprint training sessions your power should be at MMP, or up to 15% higher than MMP.

 At Wattbike, improving your cycling performance is easier than ever thanks to our cycling data.
 You’ll find tailored insights to your training every time you ride.
-Whilst performance tests and training programmes help you benchmark your progress and reach your goals.
+Find advice on what to eat after cycling and improving your VO2 max to assist your training.